 Minor in Medical Humanities

-The medical humanities minor (MEH) at Elmhurst College is an ideal complement to the natural science courses required for most health professions programs.
+The medical humanities minor (MEH) at Elmhurst University is an ideal complement to the natural science courses required for most health professions programs.

 Students who have completed the MEH minor have gone on to pursue careers in medicine, physician assistant studies, occupational therapy, veterinary medicine and health care administration, to name a few.